littleroot/blog/_pages/translate bind to do.md

 The lambda argument names (`x` and `y`) become the assignment variable names (`x` and `y`) in do-notation.
-The `nextConfigs <board>` function calls become the action in each line in do-notation.
+The `nextConfigs <board>` function calls become calls in individual lines in do-notation.

 ## The translation: Step-by-step